noemile8240/Pulse_Technology/README.md

 - **Reduce high-value refund exposure in premium product categories**
   Focus on **quality control, return-prevention initiatives, and post-purchase support** for premium laptops where per-order refund risk is highest.

-- **Accelerate regional growth outside North America**
+- **Balance core-market growth in North America with international expansion**
-  Expand targeted strategies in **EMEA and APAC** to reduce geographic concentration risk and unlock **scalable international revenue opportunities**.
+  Strengthening **product depth, promotions, and engagement in North America** can drive near-term revenue gains given its **~52% share**, while continued investment in **EMEA and APAC** reduces concentration risk and enables scalable long-term growth.

  ---